huggingface/transformers/examples/language-modeling/README.md

     --whole_word_mask
 ```

 For Chinese models, it's same with English model with only `--mlm`.
-If using whole-word masking, we need to generate a reference files, cause it's char level.
+If using whole-word masking, we need to generate a reference files, because it's char level.

 **Q :** Why ref file ?